nicocanali/doodle-challenge/README.md

 but of course the output is not really helpful.

-**But Python is here to help!** For this I created an iPython notebook to test various strategy (omitting the setup) so that I can leave the output there.
+**But Python is here to help!** For this I created an iPython notebook to test various strategies (omitting the setup) and leaving the output saved.
 Find it here [doodle_challenge.ipynb](doodle_challenge.ipynb).
 Further steps will also use this notebook.
+I didn't put the result in a .py file just to keep things tidier.

 # 5. Simple count

 I tried different ways of counting.
 Firstly, I created a dictionary, where keys would be minutes, and values would be:
-- Using a list and then using `set()` over it
+- Using a list and then using `set()` over it when counting
 - Using collections.Counter
 - Using a set directly